hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 <br />

+- **EBS Root**

+Region: Asia Pacific (Singapore)

+Amazon EBS Volumes

+With Amazon EBS, you pay only for what you use.
+The pricing for Amazon EBS volumes is listed below General Purpose SSD (gp2) Volumes
+`$0.12` per GB-month of provisioned storage

 - **EBS-Backed AMI**

 > An AMI that is based on EBS-backed EC2 instance.

 By default, when creating an AMI from an instance, snapshots are taken of each EBS volume attached to the instance.

+Region: Asia Pacific (Singapore)

+Amazon EBS Snapshots
+EBS Snapshots
+`$0.05` per GB-month of data stored

 You are only charged for the storage of the bits that make up your AMI, there are no charges for creating an AMI.